A02l01/INFEST/README.md

 An example result is provided in `examples/analysis.tsv`

-If `--write-video` is given a directory, mp4 videos of each leaf will be written to that directory.
+If `--write-video` is given a directory, mp4 (or gif) videos of each leaf will be written to that directory.
 The directory will be created if it doesn't already exist.

 > Writing the animations is quite slow.
 A regular analysis of ~400 images might take 2 mins to complete,